LindseyM20/QuoteBuddy/README.md

-### Inspirational Quote Generator
+### QuoteBuddy

 ## Description

 User can randomly generate a quote that will be spoken via text-to-voice.
-Language can be chosen as well.
+Accent can be chosen as well.

 ## User Story

-As an... international traveler
+As a... person who seeks support at times

-I want... to generate random quotes, in a language of my choice
+I want... a way to hear random thoughtful quotes in various accents

 So that...
-I can learn a new phrase to say in a different language
+I can feel inspired and motivated

 ## Resources to be used

-IBM Text to Speech API
+Voice RSS Text to Speech API

 Quote Garden API

 (Later: Ron Swanson Quotes API, other similar APIs)

-Patternfly Framework
+Pure Framework

 ## Rough Breakdown of tasks